 Okay, then.
 Consider me warned.

 But apart from all the warnings, why am I converting my MGA to a five-speed?
-After all, there was a time when shifting a “four-on-the-floor” was the defining feature of sports car motoring (no three-on-the-tree for me!).
-But sporty or not and even in the best of condition, the four-speeds typically fitted to British sports cars had their shortcomings.
+After all, there was a time when shifting a “four-on-the-floor” was the defining feature of sports car motoring.
+But sporty or not and even in the best of conditions, the four-speeds typically fitted to British sports cars had their shortcomings.

 MG four-speeds, for example, are great for negotiating twisty two-lane roads where you can use them to advantage by more precisely modulating speed and torque.
 But in pretty much all the classic British cars I’ve driven on the highway, fourth gear just isn’t tall enough to cruise comfortably.